 Let’s take this a step further and imagine that the company is not on the list and you are doing all your business with them by phone and email.
 Please don’t do it.
 If you cannot sit down face to face with them in the same room, do not hire them.

 What if the company says they are not on the list but have a local attorney that handles everything for them?
 This is a way of getting around the law that requires them to be certified.
 Well, if that is true, make sure you are dealing directly with the attorney.
-A competent attorney will discuss your options with you, including bankruptcy, explain the risk of debt settlement not working and will do a budget with you to make sure that you can afford to make whatever payments will be necessary to make a debt settlement plan work.
-You have to make sure that it is the attorney that is actively running your settlement and not the company staffers who are several states away.
+A competent attorney will discuss your options with you, including bankruptcy, explain the risk of debt management not working and will do a budget with you to make sure that you can afford to make whatever payments will be necessary to make a debt management plan work.
+You have to make sure that it is the attorney that is actively running your debt management and not the company staffers who are several states away.

 There are legitimate nonprofit agencies in Kansas that help people with credit counseling.
 They are regulated, honest, and have your best interest at heart.
 We may think we can offer you a better alternative but if you insist on going this route hire someone you can talk to face to face (not online).